iterative/dvc.org/static/docs/commands-reference/install.md

 Namely:

-**Checkout** For any given SCM branch or tag, the SCM checks-out the DVC files corresponding to that branch or tag.
+**Checkout** For any given Git branch or tag, the Git checks-out the DVC files corresponding to that branch or tag.
 The DVC files in turn refer to data files in the DVC cache by checksum.
 When switching from one SCM branch or tag to another the SCM retrieves the corresponding DVC files.
 By default that leaves